OlivierSohn/hamazed/BACKLOG.md

 we should ask it to compute its angle 'nFrames' iterations ago, assuming it has been computed for the same number of frames as ourselves.

-- Make the audioengine lock-free, to be able to reach lower latencies, and avoid the priority change overhead.
+- Make the audioengine optionally lock-free, to be able to reach lower latencies, and avoid the priority change overhead. it should be configurable using a template parameter.

 The 'stressTest' example produces, in debug and with Soundflower which has a 1.4ms default latency : overflow flag: 0 0 4 0 0 (we see this twice, once at the beginning, and once 1 second after the start)